musevlt/mpdaf/doc/cube.rst

 are stored as a 3D array of pixel values.
 The wavelengths of the images increase along the first dimension of this array, while the Y and X axes of the images lie along the second and third dimensions.
-In addition to the data array, Cubes contain a `WaveCoord <mpdaf.obj.WaveCoord>` object that describes the wavelength scale of the spectral axis of the cube, and a `WCS <mpdaf.obj.WCS>` object that describes the spatial coordinates of the spatial axes.
+In addition to the data array, Cubes contain a `~mpdaf.obj.WaveCoord` object that describes the wavelength scale of the spectral axis of the cube, and a `~mpdaf.obj.WCS` object that describes the spatial coordinates of the spatial axes.
 Optionally a 3D array of variances can be provided to give the statistical uncertainties of the fluxes.
 Finally a mask array is provided for indicating bad pixels.